ElanVB/noisy_signal_prop/README.md

-# [Under construction] Code: Critical initialisation for deep signal propagation in noisy rectifier neural networks
+# Code: Critical initialisation for deep signal propagation in noisy rectifier neural networks
-**While all the code necessary to reproduce results in the paper is present, it is not yet in a user friendly state.**
-**Expect this to change soon.**

 This repository provides the code to reproduce all the results in the paper: "Critical initialisation for deep signal propagation in noisy rectifier neural networks" (NIPS 2018).